 This is not just a trip—it’s a deep dive into the heart of Pakistan’s cultural and natural treasures.

-Our adventure kicks off with a scenic drive from Islamabad to the lush green valleys of Swat.
-Along the way, we’ll make a stop at the ancient Buddhist ruins of Takht-e-Bahi—a UNESCO World Heritage Site that offers a fascinating glimpse into the region’s spiritual past.
+Our journey begins with a scenic drive from Islamabad toward the lush green Swat Valley.
+En route, we stop at the ancient Takht-e-Bahi Buddhist Monastery, a UNESCO World Heritage Site that offers deep insight into the region’s Gandhara past.

 Drive time: 8–10 hours